sagemath/sage/src/doc/en/developer/packaging_sage_library.rst

 Dashed arrows indicate ``extras_require``, i.e., a declared optional runtime dependency.
 Not shown in the diagram are build dependencies and optional dependencies for testing.

-- `sage_conf <https://pypi.org/project/sage-conf/>`_ is a configuration
-  module.
-It provides the configuration variable settings determined by the ``configure`` script.

 - `sagemath-environment <https://pypi.org/project/sagemath-environment/>`_
   provides the connection to the system and software environment.
 It includes :mod:`sage.env`, :mod:`sage.features`, :mod:`sage.misc.package_dir`, etc.